XeroAPI/Xero-Net/README.md

 ##Authenticators

 The application classes all use implementations of IAuthenticator.
-See [PrivateAuthenticator](https://github.com/XeroAPI/Xero-Net/blob/master/Xero.Api.Example.Applications/Private/PrivateAuthenticator.cs) namespace for the implementations.
+See [PrivateAuthenticator](https://github.com/XeroAPI/Xero-Net/blob/master/Xero.Api.Example.Applications/Private/PrivateAuthenticator.cs) for an example.
 The authenticators are used by the base infrastructure to do the heavy lifting of the Xero API authentication.

 ###PrivateAuthenticator
 Uses RSA-SHA1 and a public/private certificate.
 There are no tokens and each request has to be signed.